DocETL: Agentic Query Rewriting and Evaluation for Complex Document Processing: Rewrite Directives

 \section{Rewrite Directives}

 We now introduce the {\em rewrite directives} that \docetl currently supports.
-We call these {\em directives} to indicate that they are abstract frameworks that can be concretely instantiated by LLM agents in a multitude of ways, as opposed to {\em rules}, which are much more concrete and complete.
+We call these {\em directives} to indicate that they are abstract frameworks, with somewhat ambiguous semantics, that can be concretely instantiated by LLM agents in a multitude of ways, as opposed to {\em rules}, which are more concrete, complete, and robust.
 These directives are primarily designed to optimize the quality of outputs from \docetl pipelines through logical decomposition of individual operations.
 We focus on rewrite directives for map, reduce, and equijoin operators, with filter operators also supported through the application of map rewrite directives.
 We organize our rewrite directives into three main categories: data decomposition, projection synthesis, and LLM-centric improvements.

-Throughout this section, we adopt the following notation: given two operators $A$ and $B$, we denote their composition as $A \to B$, where $(A \to B)(D) = B(A(D))$.
-For independent execution of operators, we use $A \parallel B$ to indicate that $A$ and $B$ are executed on the same input, independently of each other.
-For readability, we may drop arguments for our operators---for instance, $\text{Map}_\pi(D)$ becomes $\text{Map}_\pi$.
-Similarly, we omit subscripts except in cases where the same operator appears in multiple places, allowing us to distinguish them.
-In the following, we refer to the text content of the document, usually stored as one of the attributes, interchangeably with the document itself, for simplicity.
+Throughout this section, we adopt the following notation: given operators $A$ and $B$, we denote their composition as $A \to B$, where $(A \to B)(D) = B(A(D))$.
+For independent execution of operators, we use $A \parallel B$ to indicate that $A$ and $B$ are executed on the same input, independently.
+For readability, we may drop arguments---e.g., $\text{Map}_x(D)$ becomes $\text{Map}_x$.
+Similarly, we omit subscripts except when the same operator appears in multiple places.
+We further refer to the text content of the document, usually stored as one of the attributes, interchangeably with the document itself, for simplicity.
+The arrow $\Rightarrow$ denotes a (semantic) rewrite of the operator (or operator sequence) on the left into the form on the right.

-As mentioned previously, our rewrite directives are intentionally abstract, serving as scaffolds for infinitely many specific rules.
-The actual instantiation and application of these directives are carried out by LLMs, which interpret the directives in the context of specific tasks and data.
-Moreover, the benefits of applying these directives are also assessed by LLMs.
-We cannot know a-priori if a particular directive will help in a specific situation, or to what extent.
-The LLM agents evaluate the potential impact of each directive based on the task requirements (i.e., prompts) and data characteristics.
-In the following subsections, we will discuss each category of rewrite directives, their motivation, and why we believe they will be beneficial.
-We focus on the conceptual framework of these directives rather than their specific implementation details.
+\techreport{As mentioned previously, the actual instantiation and application of these directives are carried out by LLMs, which interpret the directives in the context of specific tasks and data.
+The benefits of each directive are also assessed by LLMs, as we can't know in advance if a directive will be helpful in a given situation.
+LLM agents evaluate the potential impact of each directive based on task requirements (i.e., prompts) and data characteristics, as we will discuss in \Cref{sec:optimizer}.
+Next, we cover each category of directives.}